Otter Run Water Treatment Facility Improvement Project

 However, due to current upgrades and repairs at the other plants on what we refer to as the Lofton Oaks grid, the Otter Run WTP has experienced increased demand and use over the past few years.

 A review of the facility by our engineers determined that the water reservoirs at the plant were nearing the end of their service lives and should be upgraded or replaced accordingly.
-We are currently performing a complete rehabilitation of the entire facility, investing in Nassau County’s JEA infrastructure.
+We completed rehabilitation of the entire facility, investing in Nassau County’s JEA infrastructure.

-During this project, most of the construction will take place behind the fenced areas of the plant and equipment traffic will be confined to the dirt road located behind the facility.
-However, residents may notice some increased vehicular traffic through the neighborhood to the plant and there may be some noise associated with this construction.
+During this project, most of the construction took place behind the fenced areas of the plant and equipment traffic was confined to the dirt road located behind the facility.
+However, residents may have noticed some increased vehicular traffic through the neighborhood to the plant and there may have been some noise associated with this construction.

-This project will also include the demolition and construction of several components behind the fenced areas of the facility (outlined below).
+This project also included the demolition and construction of several components behind the fenced areas of the facility (outlined below).

 - Demolish existing yard piping valves, ground piping valves, flow meters, and concrete well slabs at the two potable water wells